 As a punk-ish bundle of trouble with a penchant for leather jackets and older, more sensible men, it always puts a smile on my face to see a character so like myself — or a past version of myself at least.
-I mean, I’m still quite wild in nature and wear leather jackets, but that’s besides the point.
+I mean, I’m still quite wild in nature and wear leather jackets, but that’s beside the point.

 Courtney Ehrenhofler, Staff Writer

 I identify as asexual and, to tell the truth, I don't have a favorite asexual ("ace") character in video games.
 That's mainly because there are barely any out there!
-The only two decent examples I can think of are Parvati from The Outer Worlds, who's a good representation but in a game I haven't played, and Alvin from Backstage Pass, who is a sweet character but just very stereotypically nerdy.
+The only two decent examples I can think of are Parvati from The Outer Worlds, who's a good representation but in a game, I haven't played, and Alvin from Backstage Pass, who is a sweet character but just very stereotypically nerdy.

-Usually characters are identified as ace through a mention from the creator — like with Borderlands' Maya being explicitly called asexual by the game's writer.
+Usually, characters are identified as ace through a mention from the creator — like with Borderlands' Maya being explicitly called asexual by the game's writer.
 Or, it can be sort of inferred, like with Dusa in Hades, though the interpretation is questionable at best.
 Everyone wants to be able to identify with characters in the stories they read, hear, and play, but that's still an uphill battle for asexuals.
-Hopefully by the time we do an article like this again, there'll be some fantastic ones to choose from.
+Hopefully, by the time we do an article like this again, there'll be some fantastic ones to choose from.

 William Worrall, Staff Writer

-I'm a bisexual guy, and my first thought was that I should avoid choosing a character that falls into the over sexualized trope that gets thrown around a lot *cough* Fear Effect *cough*.
+I'm a bisexual guy, and my first thought was that I should avoid choosing a character that falls into the over-sexualized trope that gets thrown around a lot *cough* Fear Effect *cough*.
 Anyway, that's clearly fallen apart because my choice for favorite bisexual character in video games is Iron Bull from Dragon Age: Inquisition.

 If you're not familiar with him, Iron Bull is a Qunari mercenary you pick up pretty early on in the game's story.
 You can also get into a romantic relationship with him regardless of your gender or species for that matter.
-Part of the reason that I love Iron Bull as a representation of bisexuality is because he just has such a good time with his sexuality.
+Part of the reason that I love Iron Bull as a representation of bisexuality is that he just has such a good time with his sexuality.

 It can be tempting to get bogged down in the minutia of sexual representation, but sometimes it's just fun to see a character who really feels comfortable with their sexuality and thrives in it.
 Iron Bull likes having fun, and honestly, he is an incredibly fun character because of it.
 Besides, representation means all kinds of characters.